huggingface/blog/hf-bitsandbytes-integration.md

 ### The importance of outlier features

 A value that is outside the range of some numbers' global distribution is generally referred to as an outlier.
 Outlier detection has been widely used and covered in the current literature, and having prior knowledge of the distribution of your features helps with the task of outlier detection.
 More specifically, authors have observed that classic quantization at scale fails for transformer-based models >6B parameters.
+While large outlier features are also present in smaller models, the authors observe that a certain threshold these outliers from highly systematic patterns across transformers which are present in every layer of the transformer.
+For more details on these phenomena see the LLM.int8() paper.

-For the majority of models, hidden state features in transformers increase in magnitude with model size.
 As mentioned earlier, 8-bit precision is extremely constrained, therefore quantizing a vector with several big values can produce wildly erroneous results.
 Additionally, because of a built-in characteristic of the transformer-based architecture that links all the elements together, these errors tend to compound as they get propagated across multiple layers.
 Therefore, mixed-precision decomposition has been developed to facilitate efficient quantization with such extreme outliers.
 It is discussed next.

 ### Inside the MatMul

-Once the hidden states are computed we extract the outliers using a custom threshold (6.0 in our example) and we decompose the matrix into two parts as explained above.
-The outlier part is done in fp16 so it is a classic matrix multiplication, whereas the 8-bit matrix multiplication is done by quantizing the weights and hidden states into 8-bit precision using row-wise absmax quantization for the hidden states and column-wise absmax quantization for the weight matrix.
+Once the hidden states are computed we extract the outliers using a custom threshold and we decompose the matrix into two parts as explained above.
+The authors find, that extracting all outliers with magnitude 6 or greater in this way recoveres full inference performance.
+The outlier part is done in fp16 so it is a classic matrix multiplication, whereas the 8-bit matrix multiplication is done by quantizing the weights and hidden states into 8-bit precision using vector-wise quantization -- that is, row-wise quantization for the hidden state and column-wise quantization for the weight matrix.
 After this step, the results are dequantized and returned in half-precision in order to add them to the first matrix multiplication.

 ![Matmul.png](assets/96_hf_bitsandbytes_integration/Matmul.png)